 The ‘dramatic’ element (the word histrionic actually means ‘dramatic or theatrical’) comes from the measures that you may take to gain attention and seek approval.
 You may feel compelled to entertain others, as well as being easily influenced by other people and their opinions of you.

-Symptoms of histrionic personality disorder include:
+Signs and symptoms of histrionic personality disorder

-- Mood swings and shallow emotions
+- Mood swings

 - Expressing yourself in theatrical, exaggerated or overly dramatic ways